newchuyalong/libgdx-learning/Modules-overview.md

 LibGDX comprises several modules that provide services for each step of a typical game architecture.

- * *Input* - Provides a unified input model and handler for all platforms.
+ * *[[Input | Input Handling]]* - Provides a unified input model and handler for all platforms.
 Supports keyboard, touchscreen, accelerometer and mouse where available.
- * *Graphics* - Enables the drawing of images to the screen using the the hardware provided OpenGL ES implementation.
+ * *[[Graphics | Graphics]]** - Enables the drawing of images to the screen using the the hardware provided OpenGL ES implementation.
- * *[[Files | File Module]]* - Abstracts file access on all platforms by providing convenient methods for read/write operations regardless of the media.
+ * *[[Files | File Handling]]* - Abstracts file access on all platforms by providing convenient methods for read/write operations regardless of the media.
- * *Audio* - Facilitates sound recording and playback on all platforms.
+ * *[[Audio | Audio]]* - Facilitates sound recording and playback on all platforms.
- * *Math* - Utility module providing fast math calculations geared towards game development.
- * *Physics* - Complete wrapper for Box2D.
+ * *Net* - Provides methods to perform networking operations, such as simple HTTP get and post requests, and TCP server/client socket communication.

 The following diagram shows the modules in a simple game architecture: